GET YOUR IDEAL COLOR MATCH WITH OUR HYUNDAI TOUCH UP PAINT.

 Before the 1980s, paint was applied to cars in a single step process.
 The various compounds were combined and applied to the body of the vehicle at the same time.
 Overall, it was a flawed but straightforward process.

 - Single-stage paint jobs did not have exceptional longevity and tended to fade significantly because of the sun.
-The knock-on effect is that it costs the owner more.
+The consequence is that it costs the owner more.

 - Single-stage paint jobs tend to lack the shine of their two-stage counterparts.